textadventures/quest/docs/text_processor.md

 {here **object**:**text**}
 Displays the text only if the given object is in the current room (but not if in the player's inventory or in a container in the room).

+    The beach is long, and the sand almost white. {here mary:You can see Mary, building a sand castle.}

 {nothere **object**:**text**}
 Displays the text only if the given object is NOT in the current room.

+    The beach is long, and the sand almost white. {nothere mary:You wonder where Mary could be.}

 {popup:**text**:**long text**}
 Displays a link, with the first text (which cannot have text processor directives nested in it).
 When the player clicks on the link, a pop-up will be displayed, containing the long text.
 The pop-up will disappear when the long text is clicked on.
 This can be used with the img command to have an image pop-up.